Y2PM/awattar-actions/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-This repo was initially based on [the blog here] (https://www.dynatrace.com/news/blog/build-custom-workflow-actions-dynatrace-app-toolkit/).
+This repo was initially based on [the blog here](https://www.dynatrace.com/news/blog/build-custom-workflow-actions-dynatrace-app-toolkit/).